mikehuntemann/9x16/03-network-attached-media/network-session.md

 subscriptions like Patreon separate payments from videos, network performance weights less (but is a "niche").

+And within the research I still see the need for tools like facebook, but not from facebook or on facebook.
+But the same is true for twitter and others.

 All content will somehow be business-facing, with the creation of an business to influencer platform.
 As a service for businesses, targeting specific audiences. (as the old paradigm of "artistic control")